Cherokee County License Hearing Guide

 - Witness statements: If anyone witnessed the events leading to your arrest, obtain a written statement from them.

-- Medical records: If you have any medical conditions that could have affected your performance on field sobriety tests, gather relevant medical records.
+- Medical records: If you have any medical conditions that might have affected your performance on field sobriety tests, gather relevant medical records.

-- Understand What You Can Challenge: You can challenge various aspects of the DPS's case, including:
+- Understand What You Can Challenge: At the ALR hearing, you can challenge various aspects of the DPS's case, including:

-- Whether the officer had reasonable suspicion to stop you.
+- Whether the police had reasonable suspicion to stop you.

 - Whether you were properly advised of your rights regarding chemical testing.

-- Whether the test results are accurate and reliable.
+- Whether the breath or blood test results were accurate and reliable.

 Possible Outcomes

-- Suspension Upheld: If the administrative judge finds that the DPS has met its burden of proof, your license suspension will be upheld.
+- Suspension Upheld: If the DPS proves its case, your license will be suspended.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes like work, school, or medical appointments.
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes.

 Hardship/Restricted License in Texas

-- What You Can Drive For: An occupational license typically allows you to drive for work, school, and essential medical appointments.
-The license will specify the hours and locations where you are permitted to drive.
+- What You Can Drive For: An occupational license typically allows you to drive for:

 Getting Your License Back